gupengda/demuxes/README.md

 # demuxes
-Simulation of demuxes
+Simulation of demuxes:
-Play with the Quadrant sselection logic
+Play with the Quadrant selection logic